ech50chmak/BluetoothForTMbot2/README.md

 - **Connect** - pairs and subscribes to the status characteristic (log output + live JSON in the UI).
 - **Send (inline)** - writes a single frame using `writeValueWithResponse`.
 Recommended for payloads <= 100 bytes.
 - **Send (chunked)** - always uses START/CHUNK/END frames (MAX_CHUNK = 180 bytes) with exponential retry on transient errors.
+- Status updates arrive as START/CONT/END frames and are reassembled in the browser before parsing, following the same pattern as Nordic UART / Web Bluetooth console samples.

 The underlying helper is exposed via `setupClient` in `web/grid-client.js`.
 In DevTools you can call: